FDio/csit/docs/job_specs/report_iterative/3n-dnv/vpp-mlr-00.md

 1c AND 78b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip6-ip6scale20k
 2c AND 78b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip6-ip6scale20k
 4c AND 78b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip6-ip6scale20k
+##### ethip6-ip6scale20k-rnd
+1c AND 78b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
+2c AND 78b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
+4c AND 78b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
 ## ./ip6_tunnels
 ## ./l2
 ### intel-x553